IATI/partner-publishing-guidelines/docs/linking_activity_to_funder.rst

 .. topic:: 3) Add incoming fund or commitment transactions

-   Reference your funder's activity identifier in the 'provider-activity-id' element of each transaction.
+   Reference your funder's activity identifier as the 'provider-activity-id' within each transaction.

 Incoming Funds (code 1) = money already received.
 Incoming Commitment (code 11) = money promised but not yet transferred.

+'provider-activity-id' can be found within the 'provider-org' element of a transaction.

 .. topic:: 4) Link parent / sibling activities (if applicable)